 The project was launched in January 2016 and it will last until December 2018.

 Well-managed products are essential success factor for various sized companies, from SMEs to large industrial consortiums.
-Often they are not properly managed or acknowledged, although they are the instruments that bring income for enterprises.
+Often they are not adequately managed or acknowledged, although they are the instruments that bring income for enterprises.

 ADMA-DP KAVA-project organises two Intensive Training Schools where different life cycle phases of products and their management are issued, from product development to termination and recycling.